alexxyye/alexxyye.github.io/pages/about.md

 Hi I am **{{ site.author.name }}**.
 Currently, I'm a **Research Associate** working at *BLC lab* in Hong Kong PolyU and you can visit [my page](https://blclab.org/xinyi-ye/).

-I'm interested in studying **psychology** and **language** using neuroimaging methods such as EEG and fMRI.
-My major focus of study is language perception and comprehension (listening and reading especially).
-Still, I'm also interested in visual and auditory processing in general.
-I also like to use computational models to analyze data.
+I am deeply fascinated by the intersection of **Psychology**, **Neuroscience**, and **Linguistics**.
+My primary research focus is on leveraging neuroscience methodologies to explore the brain's language processing mechanisms.
+This encompasses language learning in natural settings, as well as social and spatial information processing.
+I also employ computational models to analyze multimodal data gathered from natural or quasi-natural environments, aiming to emulate real-life language processing in the brain.

 In my leisure time I enjoy cooking, hiking, swimming and K-pop.

-If you'd like to know more about me, feel free to see my [CV](https://github.com/alexxyye/alexxyye.github.io/docs/CV230803.pdf) here.
+If you'd like to know more about me, feel free to see my [CV](https://alexxyye.github.io/docs/CV230803.pdf) here.

 ## Education